derUli/trump_quotes/README.md

 # trump_quotes
-Shows quotes from the controversial US President Donald Trump.
+Shows quotes of the controversial US President Donald Trump.

 ## Shows as
 * Accordion Layout